andrew2020wit/angular-organizer/README.md

 * tags

 So tasks are separate into columns:
-* each column contain tasks with the same tags
+* each column contain tasks with the same tags (at least one)
 * special column contain not matched tasks

 ## Test data